theehartin/Project0/README.md

 4. Type 'readFile()' in Command line
 5. Provide File Path

-And you're off!
+And you're off!\
 By typing '--help' in the Command Line, all Functions will be displayed

 NOTE: Must be run in sbt shell

-Please Enjoy
+Please Enjoy :simple_smile: